tzcorda/tzcorda.github.io/content/research/_index.md

 ---
 ### Current research projects
 #### Authoritarianism and external actors in Africa
-​As part of my post-doc project on the external dimension of authoritarian resilience in Africa, I examine how extra-regional actors/factors influence the domestic politics and policies of autocratic regimes in Africa.
-This consists in comparing how various forms of engagement between external actors and African regimes affect specific components of African regimes’ authoritarian resilience and/or resurgence, focusing not only on the duration of local leaderships but also on the status of a set of political rights and civil liberties and the likelihood of autocratization attempts (coups and term limits violations).
+​As part of my post-doc project on the external dimension of authoritarian resilience in Africa, my research encompasses the investigation of how extra-regional actors/factors influence the domestic politics and policies of autocratic regimes, the analysis of resistance phenomena to different autocratization processes in Africa (primarily coups and term limits violations), as well as the legitimation strategies deployed by autocratizing or already-authoritarian leaders to consolidate and justify their hold on power.
+The latter also includes a focus on the legitimation _rhetoric_ which these leaders, regardless of the specific strategy they rely on to remain in power, deploy to try to justify their rule or some specific democratic norm violations.

 #### Sanctions, primarily in Africa and by its regional organizations
 In my PhD research I examined international sanctions and the domestic institutional constraints shaping sanctions effectiveness.
 Focusing on the African continent, I am now developing a new dataset (and related research) on sanctions in Africa, which includes measures imposed both by regional and extra-regional actors.
 Under this project, I am also going back to the original black-knights sanctions literature to reassess the effects of third parties' sanction-busting activities in Africa.

+### Previous projects
+{{< spoiler text="List" >}}
 #### The external dimension of regime support and legitimation
 Any kind of political regime, whether democratic or autocratic, needs to legitimate its rule.
 This project focuses on external legitimation processes.
 It does so also by collecting original data on states' diplomatic outreach – of which high-level diplomatic visits (involving HoSGs and MFAs) are the most visible and relevant part.

-### Previous projects
-{{< spoiler text="List" >}}
 #### VERSUS ERC project on elite behaviour, leader survival, and conflicts in Africa
 VERSUS was a research project of the University of Sussex (Principal Investigator: Prof. Clionadh Raleigh) supported by the European Research Council (September 2017-August 2022).
 VERSUS represents a new direction in political, geographic and empirical subnational studies of conflict and governance.
 It determines how violence erupts from political processes in varied environments and how common internal and external shocks create new trajectories of governance, violence, and potential for political resilience.
 My contribution mostly focused on the analysis of Ethiopia's political competition and crises after the rise of Abiy Ahmed.